Fall 2: Deadpoint: Cast

+Additionally, Grace Caroline Currey reprises her role as Becky Connor in an uncredited cameo appearance.
+Adam Rose also makes a cameo in the film.

 Production

 Development

-Following the resurgence of the first installment's popularity beginning with its streaming release on Netflix, a sequel was announced to be in early development by March 2023.
+Following the resurgence of the first film's popularity beginning with its streaming release on Netflix, a sequel was announced to be in early development by March 2023.

 In October 2023, it was revealed that two sequels were concurrently in development, with intentions for the movies to enter production consecutively.
 During the announcement, the associated studios categorized Fall as a franchise.
 Scott Mann will serve as producer on both movies, while also serving as writer and director of the third movie.
 The two sequels will feature returning characters from the first installment and a new supporting cast as well.
 Mark Lane, James Harris, Christian Mercuri, and David Haring will serve as additional producers.
 The projects will be joint-venture productions between Tea Shop Productions, Flawless Productions Inc., and Capstone Pictures.
 Principal photography is scheduled to commence on the second movie in June 2024.
-By May 2024, Peter and Michael Spierig were announced as the co-directors for the first sequel movie, from a script co-authored by Scott Mann and Jonathan Frank; while Scott Mann was named as an additional producer.
+By May 2024, Peter and Michael Spierig were announced as the co-directors for the first sequel film, from a script co-authored by Scott Mann and Jonathan Frank; while Scott Mann was named as an additional producer.
 In September 2025, Harriet Slater as Jax Hunter, Arsema Thomas as Luce, and Tom Brittney joined the cast.
+By May 2026, the film was retitled to Fall 2: Deadpoint.